GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/08.771-780/07.The-Living-Law/docs.md

 ---
+title: |
-title: 777.
-The Living Law
+    777. The Living Law - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 777.
+The Living Law.
+My blest Redeemer and my Lord, I read my duty in thy word; But in thy life the law appears, Drawn out in living characters.
+    keywords:  |
-    keywords: Christ in Song, The Living Law, My blest Redeemer and my Lord,
+        Christ in Song, adventhymnals, advent hymnals, The Living Law, My blest Redeemer and my Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 777. THE LIVING LAW
+####  Christ in Song,

 ```txt
 1.